The upper-crossing/solution (US) algorithm for root-finding with strongly stable convergence: . Numerical experiments

 \section{$\!\!\!\!\!\!\!$.
 Numerical experiments}

 To compare the proposed US algorithm with Newton's method and bisection method by using numerical experiments, we consider two root-finding problems: Roots of a high-order polynomial equation and the $p$-th quantile of a normal distribution.
+In Section 7.3, we illustrate that the US algorithm can be applied to solve an equation with multiple roots.
+In Section 7.4, we investigate the computational efficiency of the proposed fast US algorithm.
+For further experimentation, our R code can be freely downloaded from the website https: \url{https://github.com/Xunjian-Li/US-algorithm.git}